For most property brands, the goal of generating more leads from marketing while spending less money is something of a holy grail.

-Looking at performance, online display worked well for driving traffic – but it was at the expense of conversion rate, which came in at 0.07%, something which, although very low, is fairly typical with this form of advertising.
+Looking at performance, online display worked well for driving traffic, but it was at the expense of conversion rate, which came in at 0.07%, something which, although very low, is fairly typical with this form of advertising.

 Why?
-It was in the conversion rate: by combining smart tactics as part of a joined-up campaign, this second example was able to more than double the rate of enquiries from prospective buyers (which at the time of writing was just under 4.5%) and achieve a blended CPL more than 70% lower than the other development.
+It was in the conversion rate: by combining smart tactics as part of a joined-up campaign, this second example was able to more than double the rate of enquiries from prospective buyers (which at the time of writing was just under 4.5%), and achieve a blended CPL more than 70% lower than the other development.

 Understanding the results in context

-While stats such as that certainly make a case for the power of taking a smarter approach to property marketing, it is worth again pointing out that there is no single silver bullet that will magically drive up conversion rates and max out the efficiency of your marketing spend.
+While stats such as that certainly make a case for the power of taking a smarter approach to property marketing, it is worth again pointing out that there is no one single magic solution that will drive up conversion rates and max out the efficiency of your marketing spend.

-There are also plenty of other variables involved in property marketing, such as the location of a development, the quality of product and suitability for the area it is in.
+There are also plenty of other variables involved in property marketing, such as the location of a development, the target market, the quality of the product and its suitability for the area it is in.

 We can improve your property marketing campaigns